cgivre/drillbook/README.md

 * Perform sophisticated analysis by extending Drill’s functionality with user-defined functions
 * Facilitate data analysis for network security, image metadata, and machine learning

+## Purchasing
+You can download an electronic copy of Learning Apache Drill on Safari Books http://shop.oreilly.com/product/0636920142898.do or on Amazon.

 ## Authors

 * Charles Givre CISSP, Lead Data Scientist, Deutsche Bank, Co-Founder GTK Cyber http://www.thedataist.com